jameslovallo/ardi/README.md

 </div>

+### Methods

+You can add any number of methods in your component and access them via `this`.
+Custom methods can be used in your template, in lifecycle callbacks, or inside of other methods.
+For examples, you can view the complete code for the <app-link>[podcast demo](https://ardi.netlify.app/demos/demo)</app-link>.
+There are many more examples in components listed on the <app-link>[demos page](https://ardi.netlify.app/demos)</app-link>.

 ### Context

 Ardi has a powerful and easy to use context api, allowing one component to share and synchronize its props or state with multiple child components.
 You can see this API in action in the <app-link>[i18n demo](https://ardi.netlify.app/demos/i18n)</app-link>, this [CodePen example](https://codepen.io/jameslovallo/pen/poZaXqq?editors=0010), and in the CSS section below.